simzou/robots/MATLAB/alpha/README.md

 ### Purpose

-Our objective is to recover an unknown grayscale image `u` from a collection of sums of the pixel values of the images taken across linear paths across the image's surface.
+Our objective is to recover an unknown grayscale image `u` from a collection of sums of the pixel values of the image taken across a small number of linear paths across the image's surface.

-We wish to solve the minimization problem
+As such, we encode such paths into a binary matrix `A` and the sums in a vector `g` and use the Split-Bregman algorithm to find a sparse solution to
 ````
 min_{u} a|u|+b|grad_x(u)|+b|grad_y(u)| st Au=g,
 ````